 7. Global Health Programmes

 Applicants appointed to ST1 level will be invited to apply for overseas experience placements as part of their GP training.

-Global Health Fellowships enable successful applicants to work overseas in a resource poor rural South African community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
-Deployment overseas is taken a Time out of Programme Experience (OOPE) A UK equivalent salary is paid by the South African Government.
+Global Health Fellowships enable successful applicants to work overseas in a resource poor rural South African or Ugandan community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
+Deployment overseas is taken a Time out of Programme Experience (OOPE).

 This option is available in many HEE Local Offices and Wales and further details are contained on the Global Health Fellowship page.

 Under the scheme, GP training programme duration will be extended by 12 months, unless applicants are also attending the Diploma in Tropical Medicine (TM&H) course, when it will be extended by 15 months.
 The scheme is run through Africa Health Placements (AHP) and all successfully appointed candidates will return to a guaranteed ST3 post to complete GP training.